iamjosephmj/MVI-Clean-Rx/README.md

 state is completely immutable. ie. It is never updated, but instead, it is just recalculated and passed along to the view for rendering.

-" ON OF THE MAJOR SOURCES OF THE BUGS IN ANY KIND OF MOBILE DEVELOPMENT IS MUTABLE STATE " - Joseph James (that's me :) )
+" ONE OF THE MAJOR SOURCES OF THE BUGS IN ANY KIND OF MOBILE DEVELOPMENT IS MUTABLE STATE " - Joseph James (that's me :) )

 So, by using Immutable state in this way in MVI, you have eliminated the source of many possible